kpchoy/genre-viz/README.md

 - [ ] style the page so that all the circles and nodes are asthetically pleasing
 - [ ] style the page for any information needed or desired background

+Bonus Features

+- [ ] make the visualization 3D
+- [ ] play the song if a user clicks on a song